 - Cooper T88 [FC-1-68?]
 (Ronald Stanwicks): One of the very last Coopers built was a Formula C car for faithful US customer Peter Rehl (Easton, CT).
-This T88 was equipped with a 1-litre BRM engine according to Cooper records, presumably one of the 1965-66 Formula 2 P80 engines, and Rehl scored 51 points in NEDiv Formula C, finishing narrowly second to Bull Rutan's Brabham.
+This T88 was equipped with a 1-litre BRM engine according to Cooper records, presumably one of the 1965-66 Formula 2 P80 engines, and Rehl scored 51 points in NEDiv Formula C, finishing narrowly second to Bill Rutan's Brabham.
 However, the car also raced as a Formula B car with a standard Ford twin cam, and Rehl managed to finish fourth in FB as well, qualifying for the Run-Offs and finishing third at Riverside as a FB.
 Rehl bought a new Formula A Cooper T90 for 1969, and the T88 was sold to Ronald L. Stanwicks (Newington, CT).
 He raced it in 1969 but his son recalls that it was unreliable and did not fit him well.
 It was sold to Peter Piers in the early 1970s, who stored it for many years.
 It was evntually sold and is believed to have gone to Italy.

 The identification of individual cars in these results is based on the material presented elsewhere in this site and may in some cases contradict the organisers' original results.